virgiliud/anchorScroll/README.md

 ```
 ##Data Attributes Settings

-- `data-class-to`: Element to which a class is added on scroll events (use `this` to target the anchor link element)
+- `data-class-to`: Element to which a class is added on scroll events (use `this` to target the element)
 - `data-on-scroll`: Class added to selected element on scroll
-- `data-scroll-end`: Class added to selected element on scroll end
+- `data-scroll-end`: Class added to selected element after scroll

 ### HTML Examples